SoudAlkndari13/quiz_Game/README.md

 # my_first_app
-you can get the game on google Play
+you can get the game on google Play.

 A new Flutter project.

 ## Getting Started